rmoshea/document-search/sourceCode/README.md

 ## Instructions for running program

 #### Run the program via command line
-NOTE: This is the recommended option that will work for both Mac and Windows operating systems with Python installed
+This is the recommended option that has been tested and will work for both Mac and Windows operating systems with Python installed

 1. Save the cerberus_0_2_8.py file locally --
 2. Via command line, install the **requests** python module